Ruthenian Uniate Church: Before the partitions of Poland

-Later, the Archeparchy of Smolensk was erected.

 Carpathian Rus' did not belong to the Commonwealth.

+Pope Clement VIII's 1596 bull Decet Romanum Pontificem granted metropolitans the same rights that the Kievan metropolitans had enjoyed under Constantinople.
+In elections for the office, candidates were chosen by direct vote of the assembled bishops and by the Superior-General (Proto-Archimandrite) of the Basilian order; they were then nominated by the Polish king and confirmed by the pope.

 After the partitions of Poland

 Following the partitions, its successor states treated the Uniate Church differently.
 This is a list of eparchies that followed upon the partitions of the Polish–Lithuanian Commonwealth (1772–1795):